Bristol Cars: History

-As early as 1941, a number of papers were written or commissioned by Sir George White, Sir Stanley's son, proposing a post-war car manufacturing division.
+As early as 1941, a number of papers were written or commissioned by Sir George S.M.
+White, Sir Stanley's son, proposing a post-war car manufacturing division.
 It was decided to purchase an existing manufacturer for this purpose.
 Alvis, Aston Martin, Lagonda, ERA and Lea-Francis were considered.

 Beginning

-In May 1945, a chance discussion took place between D. A. Aldington, a director of Frazer Nash then serving as an inspector for the wartime Ministry of Aircraft Production (MAP), and Eric Storey, an assistant of George White at the Bristol Aeroplane Company.
-It led to the immediate take-over of Frazer Nash by the aeroplane company.
+In May 1945, a chance discussion took place between D. A. Aldington, a director of AFN Ltd, then serving as an inspector for the wartime Ministry of Aircraft Production (MAP), and Eric Storey, an assistant of George White at the Bristol Aeroplane Company.
+By July 1945, the Bristol Aeroplane Company had created a car division and bought a controlling stake in AFN.
+A factory was established at Bristol Filton Airport, where Bristol Aeroplane already had substantial premises.